MustafaMunir123/Sudoku_cli-based-game/README.md

 🎉 The winner is determined based on the highest score achieved.

 ## About
-This Sudoku game was developed by Mustafa Munir and Azmeer Azhar, two passionate students from NED University's Department of Computer Science.
-Their goal was to create an engaging and challenging game that showcases their programming skills.
+This Sudoku game was developed by Mustafa Munir , student from NED University's Department of Computer Science.
+The goal was to create an engaging and challenging game that showcases their programming skills.

-🌟 We hope you enjoy playing Sudoku and have a great time with your friends!
+🌟 Hope you enjoy playing Sudoku and have a great time with your friends!
 If you encounter any issues or have suggestions for improvement, please feel free to reach out.

 ## Version History
 - v1.0.0: Initial release